Stop-Uyghur-Genocide/PrayForUyghurs/README.md

 "If two of you agree here on earth concerning anything you ask, my Father in heaven will do it for you."
 Mt 18:19

+---

+For more:

+Read the initiative
+Check the social media campaign
-Public discussion is currently on Twitter: https://twitter.com/csomgyula/status/1344437257810358273
+Join the discussion which is currently on Twitter: https://twitter.com/csomgyula/status/1344437257810358273